gardener/gardener/docs/development/high-availability.md

 Make sure you have read above document about the webhook internals before continuing reading this section.

+### `Seed` Controller

+The `gardenlet` performs the following changes on all namespaces running seed system components:

+- add label `high-availability-config.resources.gardener.cloud/consider=true`.
+- add annotation `high-availability-config.resources.gardener.cloud/replica-criteria=zones`.
+- add annotation `high-availability-config.resources.gardener.cloud/zones=<zones>` where `<zones>` is the list provided in `.spec.provider.zones[]` in the `Seed` specification.

+Note that the `high-availability-config.resources.gardener.cloud/failure-tolerance-type` annotation is not set, hence the node affinity would never be touched by the webhook.

 ### `Shoot` Controller

 #### Control Plane